Southern Broccoli Rice Casserole (no canned soup!)

 Ingredients

-- 2 cups uncooked instant white rice
+- 1 cup uncooked instant white rice

-- 2 cups water
+- 1 ½ cups water

-- 3 cups broccoli (cooked and chopped)
+- 3 cups broccoli cooked and chopped

 - 1 tablespoon unsalted butter